cshum/vipsgen/README.md

 Existing Go libvips bindings rely on manually written code that is often incomplete, error-prone, and difficult to maintain as libvips evolves. vipsgen aims to solve this problem by using GObject introspection to automatically generate type-safe, efficient, and fully documented Go bindings that adapt to your specific libvips installation.

-vipsgen provides a pre-generated library you can import directly (`github.com/cshum/vipsgen/vips`), but also allows you to generate bindings for your specific libvips installation.
+vipsgen provides a pre-generated library you can import directly `github.com/cshum/vipsgen/vips`.
+Also allows code generation via `vipsgen` command for your specific libvips installation.

 - **Coverage**: Comprehensive bindings that cover most of the libvips operations, with allowing custom code
 - **Type-Safe**: Generates proper Go types for libvips enums and structs